MasayukiTanaka0412/Salieri/README.md

 I love the animation, so I first thought to name this project "Amadeus".
 But Amadeus is so perferct, I decided to keep the project name "Amadeus" for future use.
 When I come up really brilliant idea, I will name it "Amadeus"

 For this project, I choose another great music compoer, but not as great as Wolfgang Amadeus Mozart.
 That is "Antonio Salieri"

+## USAGE
+### Sarieli CLI
+Search Keyword "Microsoft Azure" on Google and get the content of top 100 results

+SalieriCLI "Microsoft Azure"

+Scraping !!

+Once Analyzed, world list with occurence will be shown

+[2450]  azure
+[1293]  cloud
+[1233]  microsoft
+[1097]  service
+[1006]  data
+[486]   use
+[415]   support
+[384]   solution
+[373]   application
+[362]   learn
+[361]   management
+[313]   s
+[312]   storage
+[305]   can
+[302]   product
+[286]   security
+[282]   1
+[277]   resource
+[274]   platform
+[271]   machine
+[264]   business

+You can find simlar words

+Enter keyword to analyze and press enter machine

+Word: machine  Position in vocabulary: 50 linux   0.9990176 products        0.9986746 get     0.9985769
+workloads       0.9984719
+at      0.9984297
+windows 0.9984263
+virtual 0.9983898
+ai      0.998272
+learning        0.9981397
+tools   0.9978774

+Press Enter to exit